lazykern/mprisence/README.md

 ## Cover art support

-In order to enable album cover support, user must set the [ImageBB API key](https://api.imgbb.com/) in the [configuration file (see section below)](#configuration) by providing the key as below
+In order to enable album cover support, user must set the [ImageBB API key](https://api.imgbb.com/) in the [configuration file](#configuration) by providing the key as below

 ```toml
 [image.provider.imgbb]